Rest Areas for your Road Trip to Sea Ranch

 Nature’s Rest Areas

 When nature calls and there are no rest areas with bathroom facilities available you may just have to leave your mark on nature.
-Just be aware that public urination and defecation is illegal in every state.
+Just be aware that public urination and defecation are illegal in every state.
 According to the California “Pee-nal” code it’s actually considered unlawful dumping of waste (374.3(a) P.C.
 California Penal Code) with fines for urinating in public usually set at $270.

-However, if you feel the need to do a your “illegal dumping,” just be sure not to impede traffic or do it in such a way that you’re not exposing yourselves.
+However, if you feel the need to do your “illegal dumping,” just be sure not to impede traffic or do it in such a way that you’re not exposing yourselves.
 Also, ensure your vehicle is parked as far from the edge of the highway as possible.

 Road Construction Work Site as Rest Areas

-As you prepare for this leg of your trip to Sea Ranch you are certainly assured of coming across a road construction site, or two, or even three.
+As you prepare for this leg of your trip to The Sea Ranch you are certainly assured of coming across a road construction site, or two, or even three.

-Here’s a little known fact for when you face a time of urinary need.
-Should you be stuck behind a flagman and find you must relieve yourself, pull your car off to the shoulder of the road if possible and park.
+Here’s a little-known fact for when you face a time of urinary need.
+Should you be stuck behind a flagman and find you must relieve yourself, pull your car off to the shoulder of the road if possible, and park.
 Explain to the flagman your plight and ask if you can use their facilities.
 OSHA requirements dictate that toilet facilities must be made available to the crews working on the road construction and repair sites.

 Now I can’t guarantee the quality of the facility, but at least you won’t be charged with illegal dumping!